lafrech/oem_gateway/README.md

 * frequency
 * baseid

-sendtimeinterval: if not 0, period in seconds.
-The gateway will send time on the radio link to other devices, typically emonGLCD.
+* sendtimeinterval: if not 0, period in seconds.
+The gateway will send time on the radio link with this period, for other devices, typically emonGLCD.

 ## OemGatewaySocketListener

 Receives date through a socket.
 From another machine on the network or from another application on the same host.

-Note that no authentification is implemented.
+Note that neither acknowledgement nor authentication is implemented.

 ### Init settings

-port_nb: port number
+* port_nb: port number

 ### Runtime settings